Keyboard shortcuts

 tt mission status --work --watch

-Step 5: Understand the Scheduler
+Step 5: Understand the Dispatcher

 1. Promotes work items: Issue #1 starts immediately (no deps)